gpgreen/chartplotterhat_utils/README.md

 The binary `shutdown_monitor` is used to control and monitor the GPIO pins on the Raspberry Pi to work in concert with the firmware.
 This binary is copied to /usr/bin.
-The systemd service file `shutdown_monitor.service` and is copied to /lib/systemd/service.
+The systemd service file `shutdown_monitor.service` and this is copied to /lib/systemd/service.

 The process requires 2 environment variables to be set, which are in the systemd service file.
+- OPENCPN_PKILL_DELAY this is the delay in seconds to wait after the opencpn pkill command has been executed
+- OPENCPN_USER this is which system user is executing the pkill command

 Enabling and starting the service using systemd
 ```